Faizan-26/Netflix_Household_fix/readme.md

 4. Test the enable/disable toggle functionality
 5. Verify the extension works on first page loads (not just hot reloads)

-### Customizing Functionality

-To modify the extension behavior:

-1. **Core Blocking Logic**: Edit `injector.js` for request interception and blocking behavior
-2. **Extension State**: Modify `background.js` for enable/disable functionality and tab management
-3. **User Interface**: Update `popup.html`, `popup.css`, or `popup.js` for popup changes
-4. **Target Operations**: Change the GraphQL operation names in `injector.js` if Netflix updates their API
-5. **Testing**: Always test with fresh Netflix tabs after making changes

 ## Privacy and Security

 - **Local Processing**: All operations happen on your device using content scripts
-- **No Data Collection**: The extension does not collect, store, or transmit any personal data
-- **Minimal Permissions**: Only requests necessary browser permissions for Netflix page access
-- **No External Connections**: Extension operates entirely within your browser
 - **Silent Operation**: No console logging or external communication during normal use
-- **Open Source**: All code is visible and can be audited

 ## Support